EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 ### Reactivity via a update function

-(Technically not reativity, but achieves the same goal, making changes to the DOM.
-In a true reactive system we would change the data and the UI would update.
-This is a manual process.)
+(Technically not reactivity or 'data driven reactivity', but achieves the same goal, making changes to the DOM.
+In a true reactive system we would change the data and the UI would update.)

 ```